Mr. John Abel

 Dr. Robert Nanney

 Robert Nanney, professor of journalism and Chair of the Department of Communications at UT Martin, teaches features/editorial writing, desktop publishing, and senior seminar.
-He received his master's degree in journalism from Louisiana State University and a Ph.D. in mass communications from Ohio University.
+He received his master of journalism degree from Louisiana State University and a Ph.D. in mass communication from Ohio University.
 Prior to joining the UT Martin faculty, Dr. Nanney worked in the newspaper field for 15 years.
-He received the UT National Association Outstanding Teaching Award in 1999 and has earned numerous other teaching recognitions at UT Martin.
-He has been with the Governor's School as a faculty member or newspaper adviser since 1993.
-He and his wife, Jeanie, have two children, Emily, who is an Air Force flight nurse, and Ryan, who is a budding rock star touring the country with the rock band "Fouls Fours Rowan".
+He received the UT National Association Outstanding Teaching Award and has earned numerous other teaching recognitions at UT Martin.
+He has been with the Governor’s School as a faculty member or newspaper adviser since 1993.
+He and his wife, Jeanie, have two children, Emily, who is an Air Force flight nurse, and Ryan, who is a music writer, producer and performer in Nashville.
 Dr. Nanney and his twin are the youngest of seven children.
-He loves to travel and is a huge fan of "The Andy Griffith Show."
+He loves to travel and is a huge fan of “The Andy Griffith Show.”